Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/introduction/first_operation.rst

 5. Perform the same operation on :guilabel:`Hadocha_soil`.

-Saving your layer to a |geopackage| Geopackage
+Saving your layer to a |geoPackage| Geopackage
 ----------------------------------------------

 By default, processes will create a temporary layer, which is saved in a